Are There Different Types Of Cognitive Therapy?

 What are the 4 different talk therapies?

 There are far more than four talk counseling varieties as there are many others, but the largest four are: cognitive behavioral therapy (CBT), psychodynamic counseling, humanistic counseling, and dialectic behavior counseling.
-Cognitive therapy research shows that talk treatment is particularly helpful with emotional disorders, working through thoughts, stress management, as well as thinking patterns and the relationship with the mind, and for overcoming issues for some things like social anxiety or generalized anxiety and depression.
-Talk therapy can be used in several contexts ranging from couples counseling, family counseling, and personal counseling.
+Cognitive therapy research shows that talk treatment is particularly helpful with emotional disorders and emotional regulation, working through thoughts, stress management, as well as thinking patterns and the relationship with the mind, and for overcoming issues for some things like social anxiety or generalized anxiety and depression.
+Talk therapy can be used in several contexts ranging from couples counseling, family members counseling, and personal counseling.
 It is, by far and wide, one of today's most commonly medically reviewed used therapeutic approaches, stemming from the generic cognitive model.

 What are the 3 CBT waves?